How to Naturally Get Rid of Uric Acid Crystals in the Joints

 - Blend two large cabbage leaves and apply to the area where you experience pain using circular movements, two to three times a day.

 - Boil half an onion in a liter of water for three minutes.
 Let it stand for five minutes before straining the liquid.
 Drink one cup of this mixture, three times a day.
-If the taste is too harsh, add a bit of honey.
+However, if the taste is too harsh, you can add a bit of honey.

 - Boil an ear of corn on the cob in a pint of water for 10 minutes.
 Remove from heat, strain the liquid, and drink up to three cups per day.

-- Boil a pint of water and add three sprigs of parsley, 50 grams of cabbage, and half an onion.
-Let cook for 15 minutes before removing from heat, straining the liquid, and letting it cool.
+- Boil a pint of water and add three sprigs of parsley, 2 ounces of cabbage, and half an onion.
+Let it cook for 15 minutes before removing from heat, straining the liquid, and letting it cool.
 Before drinking, add the juice of one lemon.
 It’s best to drink this before lunchtime.

 - Boil half a liter of water and add two tablespoons of dried elder flowers.
 Cover, strain, and let cool.
 Drink this throughout the day, and sweeten with a little honey if desired.

 - Slice a stalk of aloe vera and extract the gel.
-Place this gel on areas affected by gout, or you can just apply the cut stalk directly against the skin.
+Place this gel on areas affected by gout, or you can just apply the cut stalk directly on the skin.